 On November 21, 2012, we entered into the equity line of credit agreement (such arrangement, the "2012 Equity Line") with Dutchess Opportunity Fund II, LP ("Dutchess") whereby Dutchess committed to purchase, subject to certain restrictions and conditions, up to 2,500,000 shares of our Common Stock, over a period of 36 months from the first trading day following the effectiveness of the registration statement registering the resale of shares purchased by Dutchess pursuant to the 2012 Equity Line.
-On November 26, 2012, we filed a registration statement with Securities and Exchange Commission ("SEC") to register for sale for up to 2,500,000 shares of our Common Stock and the registration statement was deemed effective by the SEC on December 12, 2012.
+On November 26, 2012, we filed a registration statement with the SEC to register for sale for up to 2,500,000 shares of our Common Stock and the registration statement was deemed effective by the SEC on December 12, 2012.
 We amended this registration statement effective May 29, 2014 to withdraw and remove from registration all unissued and unsold shares.
 We also agreed with Dutchess to terminate the 2012 Equity Line as of May 28, 2014.

-In December 2012, we sold an aggregate of 883,722 shares of Common Stock to Dutchess under and pursuant to the 2012 Equity Line.
-We derived approximately \$1.1 million in net proceeds through the usage of the 2012 Equity Line of which we received \$839,000 of such proceeds prior to December 31, 2012 and we have included in receivables the balance of \$230,000 which we received on January 4, 2013.
-In March 2013 and December 2013, we sold an aggregate of 125,000 and 164,474 shares of our Common Stock, respectively, under and pursuant to the 2012 Equity Line and derived net proceeds of \$195,000 and \$250,000, respectively.
-We have included in receivables \$250,000 derived from the December 2013 sale of shares; we received the proceeds on January 8, 2014.
+During Fiscal 2013, we sold an aggregate of 289,474 shares of Common Stock to Dutchess under the and pursuant to the 2012 Equity Line and we derived net proceeds of \$445,000.
 During the period January 1, 2014 through May 23, 2014, we sold an aggregate of 698,207 shares of Common Stock to Dutchess under and pursuant to the 2012 Equity Line and we derived net proceeds of \$1.2 million.
 The sales of the shares under the 2012 Equity Line were deemed to be exempt from registration under the Securities Act of 1933, as amended in reliance upon Section 4(2) (or Regulation D promulgated thereunder).

-The Company and Dutchess executed a new equity line of credit agreement (such arrangement, the "2014 Equity Line") dated May 28, 2014 whereby Dutchess committed to purchase, subject to certain restrictions and conditions, up to 3,000,000 shares of the Company's Common Stock, over a period of 36 months from the effectiveness of the registration statement registering the resale of shares purchased by Dutchess pursuant to the Investment Agreement.
+On May 28, 2014, we entered into a equity line of credit agreement (such arrangement, the "2014 Equity Line") with Dutchess whereby Dutchess committed to purchase, subject to certain restrictions and conditions, up to 3,000,000 shares of our Common Stock, over a period of 36 months from the effectiveness of the registration statement registering the resale of shares purchased by Dutchess pursuant to the Investment Agreement.
 On May 29, 2014, we filed a registration statement with the SEC to register for sale up to 3,000,000 shares of our Common Stock and the registration statement was declared effective by the SEC on June 4, 2014.